AlignVid: Training-Free Attention Scaling for Semantic Fidelity in Text-Guided Image-to-Video Generation: Related Works

 \section{Related Works}

-\textbf{Image-to-Video Diffusion Models.} I2V generation models can be broadly classified into GAN-based, Stable Diffusion-based, and DiT-based paradigms.
-GAN-based methods~\citep{tulyakov2017mocogandecomposingmotioncontent, Skorokhodov2021StyleGANVAC, tu2021imagetovideogeneration3dfacial} typically employ conditional GANs to generate videos from static images but often suffer from inherent challenges in modeling long-term dependencies and high-frequency details.
+\textbf{Image-to-Video Models.} I2V generation models can be broadly classified into GAN-based, Stable Diffusion-based, and DiT-based paradigms.
+GAN-based methods~\citep{tulyakov2017mocogandecomposingmotioncontent, Skorokhodov2021StyleGANVAC} often suffer from inherent challenges in modeling long-term dependencies and high-frequency details.
 Stable Diffusion-based models leverage UNet architectures.
 VideoComposer~\citep{2023videocomposer} first integrates image conditioning into 3D-UNet by concatenating clean image latents with noisy video latents.
 Building on this, SVD~\citep{svd2023} and DynamiCrafter~\citep{2024dynamicrafter} inject CLIP~\citep{2021clip} features from reference images into the denoising process to enhance guidance.
 Further works explore cascading diffusion framework~\citep{2023I2Vgen} and leverage first and last frames to improve temporal coherence~\citep{2023seine,2024make}.
 DiT-based methods~\citep{sora2024, yang2024cogvideox, polyak2024movie, 2024latte, kong2024hunyuanvideo, wan2025wan} replace U-Net with Transformers by partitioning latent space frame patches into tokens for unified modeling of long-range dependencies.
-Recent advances~\citep{chen2025skyreels,zhang2025packing,xu2024easyanimate,kong2024hunyuanvideo,wan2025wan} employ multimodal fusion to align generated frames with visual and text inputs, significantly improving temporal consistency and narrative coherence.
+Recent advances~\citep{chen2025skyreels,zhang2025packing,xu2024easyanimate,kong2024hunyuanvideo,wan2025wan} employ multimodal fusion to align visual and text inputs. \textbf{Image-to-Video Generation Benchmarks.} Existing benchmarks for I2V generation primarily focused on evaluating the quality and consistency of the generated videos.
+VBench~\citep{Huang_2024_CVPR} introduces comprehensive suites for assessing models.
+In contrast, AIGCBench~\citep{FAN2023100152} and EvalCrafter~\citep{Liu_2024_CVPR} focus on aspects such as text-video alignment and aesthetic quality.
+Other works have targeted more specific attributes of I2V generation.
+For instance, temporal compositionality~\citep{feng2024tc}, visual consistency~\citep{wang2025love} and precise motion control~\citep{ren2024consistI2V, zhang2025motionproprecisemotioncontroller}.
+While existing benchmarks assess overall video quality and alignment, they do not capture \emph{semantic negligence}, i.e., failures to follow instructions for modification or addition.